Jason Starr: Biography

 In 2007, Starr's thriller The Follower, called "this generation's Looking for Mr. Goodbar" by the New York Post, was first published by St. Martin's Press and Orion Books.
 TV/Film rights for The Follower were purchased by Lionsgate with Bret Easton Ells attached as writer.
 Also in 2007, Hard Case Crime published Slide, a second novel co-authored by Starr and Ken Bruen.
 In 2008, Hard Case published Starr and Bruen's third novel in the series, The Max.
 The fourth novel in the series, PIMP, was published in 2016.

 Panic Attack, Starr's thriller about the aftermath of a shooting in suburban New York City, was published in 2009 by St. Martin's Press.
-The German/ Diogenes Verlag edition (Panik) was a major bestseller in Austria.
+The German/ Diogenes Verlag edition (Panik) was a major #3 bestseller in Austria.
 It was optioned by David Fincher's production company Panic Pictures with Ocean's Eleven scribe Ted Griffin adapting.

 In 2010, Starr's first graphic novel, The Chill, was published by Vertigo Crime, with art by Mick Bertilorenzi.
 Starr also wrote many comics for DC Comics (Justice, Inc.).
 In 2011, The Chill won the Anthony Award for Best Graphic Novel, making Starr one of only nine writers who have won multiple Anthony Awards.

 In 2011, Penguin/Ace published Starr's The Pack, the first book in a new modern day werewolf series set mainly in the New York City area.
 The second book in the series, The Craving, was published by Penguin in June 2012.

 In 2016, Starr's psychological thriller, Savage Lane was published by Polis Books.
 Savage Lane was also published in foreign editions, including the U.K. edition by No Exit Press and the German edition, Phantasien, by Diogenes Verlag.

 In 2018, Oceanview Publishing published Starr's thriller, Fugitive Red.

+In 2022, Hard Case Crime published Starr’s mind-bending crime thriller, The Next Time I Die, which received praise from Ian Rankin and Joe Hill.

 Starr has collaborated several times with Irish crime writer, Ken Bruen.
 In 2006, the heralded American pulp publisher Hard Case Crime, published Bust.
 (Bust was an IMBA bestseller).
 In 2007, Hard Case Crime published Slide, a second novel co-authored by Starr and Bruen.
 In 2008, Hard Case published Starr and Bruen's third novel in the series, The Max.
 The fourth novel in the series, PIMP, was published in 2016.
 The series became known as "The Bust Quartet."